lukejs-dev/schelling-segregation-visualization/README.md

-## Project Documentation was created with assistance from ai tools

 # Schelling's Segregation Model Visualization

 An interactive visualization of Schelling's Segregation Model using Streamlit.
 This project demonstrates how small individual preferences for similar neighbors can lead to large-scale segregation patterns.
+* Documentation was created with assistance from ai tools.

 ## About the Model